zmixnyc/manual/FAQ.md

 <a id="plugin"></a>
-## I know what modules are, but what is a VCV Rack plugin?
+## What is a VCV Rack plugin?

-A plugin is a single unit of software loaded by VCV Rack that can contain multiple modules.
+A plugin is a single software unit typically developed by one company or individual that can contain multiple VCV Rack modules.
 Plugins are loaded from `<Rack user folder>/plugins-v*`.

 When Rack v2 is released, you will be able to add individual modules to your personal module library, rather than entire plugins, so the concept of a "plugin" will soon be hidden from end users and exposed only to developers.